ProtoconNet/mitum-py-util/README.md

 <br>
 `address -> mca`

-You can get a new keypair by `getNewKeypair`.
-Also, it is available to get a keypair from already known private key or seed, either.
+A new keypair can be obtained through `getNewKeypair`.
+You can also import keypairs from a known private key or seed.

 ```python
 getNewKeypair()